List of content you will read in this article:

 How does Web Server Works?

 To access any website on the internet, you need to provide the URL of that website on the web browser.
 This request is then sent to the webserver to get the required data.
-The web server then processes the request, and the requested data is sent back to the client’s machine.
+The web server then processes the request, sending the requested data back to the client’s machine.
 The software part of the webserver consists of multiple components, with one HTTP server understanding the URL and the HTTP.

 The web server’s hardware will help store the web server software and the files related to the website that has been accessed.
 With the help of a web server, you can even host various websites.